 - a) Contractor maintains the legal capacity to contract with the Exchange and complies with the requirements for participation in the Exchange pursuant to this Agreement and applicable Federal and State laws, rules and regulations; - b) A dedicated liaison is available as the primary contact person to coordinate and cooperate with the Exchange in the implementation of this Agreement and the contact person and/or other personnel are available to the Exchange as needed to fulfill Contractor's duties under this Agreement.
 Contractor's dedicated liaison is subject to a carrier evaluation designed to measure the Exchange staff satisfaction with Contractor's account management services.
-The Exchange will complete Attachment 5, Carrier Evaluation, on a semi-annual basis to evaluate these services; - c) Qualified Health Plans identified in Attachment 1 are offered in accordance with the terms and conditions of this Agreement and compliance with the Affordable Care Act and the California Affordable Care Act and implementing regulations, and with applicable Federal and State laws, rules and regulations, as may be amended from time to time as required under applicable laws, rules and regulations or as otherwise authorized under this Agreement; - d) Notify the Exchange of any material concerns identified by Contractor or by a regulatory agency that may impact Contractor's performance under this Agreement; and - e) Participate in quarterly in-person meetings between the Exchange and Contractor at the Exchange's headquarters to report and review program performance results, including all Services and components of the program, i.e., clinical, financial, contractual reporting requirements, customer service, appeals and any other program recommendations.
+The Exchange will complete Attachment 5, Carrier Evaluation, on a semi-annual basis to evaluate these services: - c) Qualified Health Plans identified in Attachment 1 are offered in accordance with the terms and conditions of this Agreement and compliance with the Affordable Care Act and the California Affordable Care Act and implementing regulations, and with applicable Federal and State laws, rules and regulations, as may be amended from time to time as required under applicable laws, rules and regulations or as otherwise authorized under this Agreement; - d) Notify the Exchange of: - i. all routine or non-routine surveys and audits conducted by a regulatory agency concerning Contractor's Covered California lines of business; - ii. any material concerns identified by Contractor or by a regulatory agency that may impact Contractor's performance under this Agreement; and - e) Provide Covered California with copies of any preliminary or final reports, findings, or orders related to subsection d) of this Section 1.5, within 48 hours of Contractor receiving them from a regulatory agency; and f) Participate in quarterly, in-person meetings between the Exchange and Contractor at the Exchange's headquarters to report and review program performance results, including all Services and components of the program, i.e., clinical, financial, contractual reporting requirements, customer service, appeals and any other program recommendations.